abrain/einsatzverwaltung/src/readme.txt

 Yes, you can find them on [our website](https://einsatzverwaltung.org/faq/).

 == Changelog ==

+= 1.11.2 =
+* Fix: Content was duplicated when using the Avada Website Builder
+* Fix: Prevent linebreaks for certain columns of the report list

 = 1.11.1 =
 * Reduce collisions with other occurrences of Font Awesome